a11yhood/accessible-switches/switches/button.md

 Another issue we faced was ensuring the holes were centered on the box.
 Although minor imperfections aren't a major concern, significant misalignment could interfere with the internal components during assembly.
 Fortunately, this wasn’t a problem in our case.

 To secure the internal components of the switch, we used hot glue to fix the socket in place and a soldering kit for the electrical connections.
 While soldering wasn't mentioned in the original instructions, it offers a more secure and stable setup by preventing the components from shifting during further assembly.

-That said, soldering might be a difficult step for at-home users without prior experience or access to a soldering kit.
+After full assembly, when testing out the switch, we saw that the enclosure we originally had does not fit the switch correctly.
+It is slightly too short which doesnt allow the button to press down and come back enough enough to change the connection.
+So instead, we designed and printed an enclosure that fits the Sanwa Switch Button and the headphone jack sockets, without needing additional drilling.

 ![Completed Sanwa Switch Assembly: A durable, accessible assistive switch featuring a responsive red Sanwa button mounted on a black square plastic enclosure with a 3.5mm mono jack socket](https://github.com/user-attachments/assets/0953a0a8-1713-41e1-b3a9-9a3e1ce61b61)